Retinaldehyde vs. HPR: A Comparison of Two Powerful Retinoids used in Private Label Skincare

 Stability and Formulation Considerations

 Stability affects how well a retinoid performs over time.
-Retinaldehyde is more stable than retinol but can degrade with exposure to light and air, and thus ideally requires microencapsulation which increases the cost.
+Retinaldehyde is more stable than retinol but can degrade with exposure to light and air, and thus ideally requires microencapsulation for long term chemical stability however this process also increases the cost.

-HPR shines in this area, being inherently more stable and less prone to breakdown, making it ideal for long-term use in various formulations.
+Again HPR shines as the winner in this department also being inherently more stable and less prone to breakdown, making it ideal for long-term use in various formulations.

 Who Should Choose Which?